lightly-io/team-awareness-training/sessions/session-03-mindfulness.md

 It's not your job to make them feel bad for not doing the homework.
 Point out how important it is and coach them to make it happen.

-In this session, you will discuss how to perhaps make meditation happen while doing something completely different.
+In this session, you will discuss how meditate in-action.
 A potential time-saver!

 ## 2. Teaching: mindfulness
-Mindfulness is not a very useful word anymore.
+Mindfulness is not a useful word anymore.
 After the last couple of years hype, it has morphed from being an almost sacred act of attention into being, like, whatever.
 Sometimes it's used interchangeably with presence.

 So I encourage you to make up your own words.
 What you're looking for is a state where you are aware of yourself and your surroundings.
 Your thoughts and feelings, the sounds around you, the breath moving in and out through the nose.
 Just like you practiced in meditation.